allegro/bigflow/docs/deployment.md

 #### Vault integration

-To use service account authentication you have to pass two configuration parameters to BigFlow [CLI](cli.md):
+To use authentication with Vault you have to pass two configuration parameters to BigFlow [CLI](cli.md):
 `vault_endpoint` and `vault_secret`.
 While the `vault_endpoint` parameter can (and should) be stored in [`deployment_config.py`](#managing-configuration-in-deployment_configpy)
 &mdash; `vault_secret` shouldn't be stored in Git.
 We recommend to keep it encrypted